What is a trust?

 Is the court involved in trust administration?

 If a revocable living trust is drafted and funded properly, probate is not necessary.
-Probate may be necessary if the settlor owns assets that are not in the trust when he or she dies.
+Probate may be necessary if the settlor owns assets that are not in the trust when the settlor dies.
 If the trust is created in a will, the trust is generally funded as part of the probate process.
-However, the court is not usually involved in the administration of a trust.
-In certain situations, a trustee or a beneficiary may file a petition asking the court to take action to resolve issues concerning a trust.
+The court is not usually involved in the administration of a trust.
+In some situations, a trustee or a beneficiary may file a petition asking the court to take action to resolve issues concerning a trust.

 When does a trust end?